evernym/mobile-sdk/environments/StagingEnvironment.md

-# Staging environment: it is unlikely you will use this environment
+# Staging environment: only use this environment if you are instructed to by Evernym support

 > Agency configuration: